 Federal Pell Grants

-Eligibility: US citizen or permanent resident; enrolled in an eligible program (college transfer, associate, diploma and some certificate programs); demonstrated need based on FAFSA application; satisfactory academic progress.
+Eligibility: US citizen or permanent resident; enrolled in an eligible program (university transfer, associate, diploma, and some certificate programs); demonstrated need based on FAFSA application; satisfactory academic progress.

 Application Procedures: Complete the Free Application for Federal Student Aid (FAFSA).
 The completed Web application takes a maximum of two weeks to process.
 A processed Student Aid Report (SAR) will be sent to the applicant via email.
 The amount of the applicant's award is determined from the SAR by the Financial Aid Office.
 Upon confirmation of enrollment, funds are disbursed directly to the students' account.